left

 • Researchers are represented in all official decision-making bodies of the university, and they are represented in many working and steering groups of LUT.

-• Flexible working hours and remote work are the benefits the researchers greatly appreciate.
-Advanced digital and online tools and systems enable working and teaching from other places than the primary place of work according to LUT’s blended work policy.
+• Flexible working hours and remote work opportunities are the benefits the researchers greatly appreciate.

 Training and development